rjauquet/django-searchable/README.rst

 Example
 --------------

-Extend your model with the `SearchableModel` class, and use the `SearchableTextField` class to automatically setup full text search:
+Extend your model with the :code:`SearchableModel` class, and use the :code:`SearchableTextField` class to automatically setup full text search:

 .. code-block:: python